SohailGidwani/SohailGidwani/README.md

 ## 👨‍💻 About Me

-> Software Developer at IIFL Finance Limited, focused on building AI-powered solutions and enhancing internal processes within the financial domain.
+> Software Developer, focused on building AI-powered solutions.

 I'm passionate about leveraging cutting-edge technology to solve real-world problems.
 With expertise in both software development and artificial intelligence, I create solutions that drive meaningful impact in the financial sector.